rviano96/DA-asessment/README.md

 Technical assessment for full stack dev position

-You can run `docker-compose up --build` to set up the database Check this readme to see how to run the app
+Run `docker-compose up --build` to set up the database
+- Make sure that a database called `address-book`
+- Inside the database there should be a table called `Contacts` with those columns
+    - id
+    - name
+    - surname
+    - email
+    - phone
+    - about
+    - photoUrl
+    - deletedAt
+    - updatedAt
+    - createdAt

-Check this readme to see how to run the api
+Check [this README](address-book-app/README.md) to see how to run the app Check [this README](address-book-api/README.md) to see how to run the api